Electric Eels (band)

-The electric eels (written with lower case e's in honor of E. E. Cummings) were an American protopunk band active between 1972 and 1975, formed by John D Morton in Cleveland, Ohio.
+The Electric Eels (stylized in lowercase in honor of E. E. Cummings) were an American rock band active between 1972 and 1975, formed by John D Morton in Cleveland, Ohio.

-The electric eels played only five public shows, but during their brief existence they earned a reputation locally for being angry, confrontational and violent.
+The Electric Eels played only five public shows, but during their brief existence they earned a reputation locally for being angry, confrontational and violent.
 They were notorious for starting fights with audiences which drew police attention; members were also abusive to each other off-stage.
 Their style was a discordant, noisy amalgam of hard garage rock and free jazz.
-Stiv Bators, the singer of The Dead Boys was particularly influenced by the vocal styling and stage presence of Dave "E" McManus.
-While the eels didn't play many shows, they rehearsed often, eventually making many recordings which were released many years after their demise.
+Stiv Bators, the singer of The Dead Boys, was particularly influenced by the vocal styling and stage presence of Dave "E" McManus.
+While the Eels didn't play many shows, they rehearsed often, eventually making many recordings which were released many years after their demise.